-I’m a competitive person, and I’m embarrassed to say that my competitive spirit kicked in spite of my best intentions.
+I’m a competitive person, and I’m embarrassed to say that my competitive spirit kicked in despite my best intentions.
 On a rational level, I knew my child had no interest whatsoever in going to Princeton, but the slightly crazy Tiger Mom part of my brain kicked in with “Oh yeah?
-My kid has better scores than yours – he could get in anywhere yours can!”
+My kid has better scores than yours—he could get in anywhere yours can!”

 I can now say this without equivocation: worrying about their social lives was a total waste of time and mental energy.
 I should simply have enjoyed them being at home.

 3. Overparenting.
 I did waaaay too much for my kids when they were in high school.
-My rationale for doing their laundry, putting it away in their drawers, making their lunches, cleaning out their gym bags, and cleaning off muddy cleats, absolving them from the dinner dishes was to make it easier for them to study, poor little darlings.
+My rationale for doing their these things— laundry, putting it away in their drawers, making their lunches, cleaning out their gym bags, cleaning off muddy cleats, absolving them of dinner dishes—was to make it easier for them to study, poor little darlings.
 They were so busy.
 Instead, I created and encouraged learned helplessness and delayed the development of self-sufficiency and independence necessary for college and adulthood.
 I did stop at some point, and then marveled how capable, responsible, and competent they had become.
 What a coincidence, huh?

 I’m proud to say that today we have three college students who are well-adjusted, well-prepared, and self-sufficient young adults.
-In spite of everything we did in high school to delay that.
+In spite of every parenting mistake we made in high school to delay that.